 A US visa can be applied even if you aren’t planning to visit right away.
 They don’t ask for particular dates or periods of travel here.
 Tentative dates can be given.

 Read More – The Ultimate Guide to Singapore Visa for Indians

 Step 2 – Fill the Online Visa Application Form

 Complete the Non-immigrant visa online/electronic application form DS-160.
 Before you fill the form, make sure to read the guidelines to fill the DS-160 form to avoid any mistakes or confusion while filling the form.

 Practice caution.
-Mistakes could delay the process or even bring about your application to be denied.
+Mistakes could delay the process or even bring about your application being denied.
 Check and re-check the spelling of your name because a small mistake can cost a lot.
 Been there, done that.

 How to Fill Out the DS-160 Form

 Let me take you through the DS-160 Form simulation to make the process easy for you.
 Take a look at the sample preview of the DS-160 form before you start filling one.

 Select the Consulate (country) to which you are applying.
 Start the application and fill all the mandatory fields clearly and precisely.
 Don’t leave any questions blank.
 Check Not Applicable when recommended.